lcmhoang/hmg-dynamics/README.md

 ## Acknowledgement
 Fig.1 (top) originate from MS-COCO.
-Fig.1 (bottom) and the dataset sample clips are used under Creative Commons license from Youtube users Nikki Limo, freestylefactory, RealTDragon, Lumnah Acres, and Wild Bill.
+Fig.1 (bottom) and the dataset sample clips are used under a Creative Commons license from Youtube users Nikki Limo, freestylefactory, RealTDragon, Lumnah Acres, and Wild Bill.

 ## License and Citation